LTR4L/ltr4l/docs/overview.md

 #### RankNet

 Note: The document pairs used are only the pairs which have different labels (i.e. two documents with label of "0") are ignored during training.
-In addition, only 1/6 of the document pairs are actually used during training; note that elapsed time is quite large compared to other algorithms, despite this reduction in the document pairs.
+In addition, only a maximum 1/6 of the queries are actually used during training (randomly selected each time).
+Note that elapsed time is quite large compared to other algorithms, despite this reduction in the document pairs.
+Also note the steady rise in NDCG and fall in loss despite the reduction of document pairs used.

 |Parameter|Value|
 |:-:|:-:|